You are viewing a story from harrypotterfanfiction.com

 This story, first begun in 2007, follows the "old canon" of McGonagall's history, so I've made her birthday October 4th, 1924.
 All Pottermore material is disregarded.
 The characters and events first emerged out of my earlier novel "The Fires Within".
 The rest of Grimm and MicGonagall's story can be found in "Ghosts of You", "ad memoriam", and "Good Night, Dr. Jekyll".

-The train lurched forward like a drunken sailor, throwing everything within towards the front.
+The train lurched forward without warning, throwing every compartment into chaos.
 Trunks went flying from their shelves, owls screeched within their cages, and students fell into one another, mostly by accident.
 Among the fray that was the student body of Hogwarts passed the Head Girl, admonishing the boys who had fallen upon the girls and the girls who had fallen upon the boys, quieting the owls, and pulling trunks from the wailing forms of first year students.
 It would not be a surprise if anyone bowed when she turned her back upon them – her presence alone was enough to maintain some semblance of fortitude in the chaos both inside, and outside, of the train.

 Her new robes fitted her form to perfection and dared not show any creases.
 Her hair, severely pinned back to avoid any flyaway, was comparable to the colour of a raven if any boy happened to be courageous enough to admit it.
 She kept her glasses sealed in a pocket, unscathed and unseen.
 She would be damned if the Head Boy – if the rumours of his identity were true – saw her wearing spectacles.